League of Assassins: The New 52

 Outside the sacred city of 'Eth Alth'eban, December Graystone discovers someone he was not expecting to see waiting outside and curses himself for not realizing that this person had something to do with the battle currently underway in the subterranean city.
-Red Hood is currently leading the League of Assassins in a charge against the evil Untitled, who had the gall to use Jason's friend Arsenal against him to get into the city.
-Jason is confused when his swords tell him that by taking bronze shards from the great fountain at the centre of the city, they will be able to drive off the Untitled, but he hopefully passes on the information to his companions.
+Red Hood is currently leading the League of Assassins in a charge against the evil Untitled, who had the gall to use Red Hood's friend Arsenal against him to get into the city.
+Red Hood is confused when his swords tell him that by taking bronze shards from the great fountain at the centre of the city, they will be able to drive off the Untitled, but he hopefully passes on the information to his companions.
 Red Hood finds himself locked in combat with Drakar and the man discovers that what was done to Red Hood's mind was more than a simple mind-wipe.
 He senses Ducra somewhere within his mind.
 Red Hood uses Drakar's confusion to steer him toward the fountain, which hides the Well of Sins (the pool that filled the Untitled with evil).
 Drakar struggles, but collapses into the murky fluid.
 Having fallen into the Well of Sins, Drakar begs to be removed from it as he can feel the arcane power reaching back inside him, and taking the evil energy within him away.
 The pool strips Drakar of his power and life-force, spitting him back out as a withered old man.
 Turning to the remaining Untitled, Red Hood warns that they will all suffer the same fate if they do not surrender.
 The Untitled respond that he cannot hope to defeat them alone, but Lady Shiva responds by unleashing a swarm of Man-Bats warning that the League of Assassins is death incarnate.
 When the Untitled have been cast back into the Well of Sins by the League of Assassins, Drakar plans to take Red Hood with him only for Bronze Tiger to snap Drakar's neck.
 Following Drakar's death, Red Hood admits that killing Drakar was necessary—a key realization for a member of the League of Assassins.
-Lady Shiva comments that tonight, they will see all the remaining Untitled dead as well, but Jason responds that they cannot simply kill without his say-so if he is to be the League's leader.
+Lady Shiva comments that tonight, they will see all the remaining Untitled dead as well, but Red Hood responds that they cannot simply kill without his say-so if he is to be the League's leader.
 Suddenly, a cloaked figure appears, noting that he expected more after coming all this way, just to find a leader of assassins who orders his warriors to sheathe their blades.
-The man warns that the game is over, and Jason's part in it is done, as he makes his way toward the Well of Sins.
-Jason stands in his way, demanding to know who this man is.
+The man warns that the game is over, and Red Hood's part in it is done, as he makes his way toward the Well of Sins.
+Red Hood stands in his way, demanding to know who this man is.
 The man responds that he is the one who gave the Untitled the location of the Acres of All knowing that they would kill Ducra and return to this place.
 He knew they would fall here, and imbue the Well of Sins with a greater power than he had ever tasted—a power that he would now take for himself, having planned this moment for three centuries.
 Emerging from the pit, the man introduces himself as Ra's al Ghul.